anonaddy/addy.io/source/_articles/creating-new-email-aliases.md

 ## Option 2: Generate a unique random alias

-You can click the "Generate New Alias" button on the website (or use the browser extension) to generate a random UUID or random word (paid plans only) alias.
+You can click the "Generate New Alias" button on the website (or use the browser extension) to generate a random character or random word (paid plans only) alias.

 <div class="my-8">
   <img class="shadow" src="/assets/img/help-generate-alias.jpg" alt="Generate New Alias" title="Generate New Alias">
 </div>

 After clicking this button a modal will appear with some options for the alias domain, the alias format and an optional description.
-It is generally a good idea to add a description for the UUID/random word aliases even if you are using a password manager as it can be easy to forget what they were used for.
+It is generally a good idea to add a description for the random character/random word aliases even if you are using a password manager as it can be easy to forget what they were used for.

 <div class="my-8">
   <img class="shadow" src="/assets/img/help-generate-alias-modal.jpg" alt="Generate New Alias Modal" title="Generate New Alias Modal">